 Setting Up A Composite Shop

-Over the past forty years, Fibre Glast Developments has supplied thousands of new customers with materials they had never seen, and taught them to use them successfully.
+Over the past fifty years, Fibre Glast Developments has supplied thousands of new customers with materials they had never seen, and taught them to use them successfully.
 However, we rarely discuss the lessons we have learned about organizing the composite shop itself.
-This discussion is long overdue.
-Newcomers to composite materials need some guidance in this area, and veterans can surely benefit from some degree of restructuring.
+One of the most challenging hurdles a fabricator will face is just "how" to begin.
+This includes setting up their first composites shop.

-In the "Perfect" Shop, there are always plenty of spaces to work, warm temperatures to quickly cure resin, and no fumes.
+In the "Perfect" environment, there are always plenty of spaces to work, warm temperatures to quickly cure resin, and no fumes.
 In reality, most shops are cramped, dark and dirty.
 The ideal composite shop should be safe, clean, and well ventilated.
 To keep the work fun and comfortable, cutting racks and benches can also be built to store materials and hold molds at appropriate working heights.
-The following suggestions should help anyone safely handle composites and create the "Perfect Shop" in any setting.
+Safety is one of the most important features for any fabricator, lets take a look at some of the most common products you might find within a properly run composites shop.

 Make Safety First

 Composite materials can be quite safe when handled properly.
-Read and understand all the safety and general handling instructions provided on the material containers.
-For more details, consult the Material Safety Data Sheet (MSDS) for the materials you will be handling and storing.
+All products should contain safety and general handling instructions on their material containers, make sure you are familiar and follow these practices at all times.
+You may also wish to check the Material Data Sheet (MSDS) for reach product, for further information.
 In general, limit personal exposure to the chemical resins by wearing gloves, safety glasses, an organic vapor respirator and protective clothing while handling them.
 If exposure does occur, quickly wash with soap and water.
 Finally, sanding and grinding dust must be kept out of the lungs.
 Always wear a respirator during the finishing steps, and vacuum up dust as it is created.

 Anyone who has ever worked with polyester resin in a closed room knows how overwhelming the fumes can be.
 Ventilation may be obvious with polyester resin, but it is just as important with epoxy.
 Some individuals are extremely sensitive to epoxy, and high concentrations of fumes can be enough to severely irritate the skin.
 If the lungs become irritated and inflamed, the affected individual may need immediate medical attention.
 Furthermore, sensitization can be developed over time in individuals who showed no previous reaction.
 This bleak picture can be eliminated with simple planning.
 An exhaust fan blowing out of a window near the workstation will often suffice.
 As the jobs get larger so do the ventilation demands.
 Make sure that an inlet source of fresh air is also available to create a cross-draft.
 Unfortunately, the cross-draft will cool a room during the winter months in most parts of the country.
 It will be necessary to maintain both ventilation and optimum resin curing temperature in the workshop to achieve good results.
 This is not the time to try to save on the heating bill.
 Maintain temperatures as specified on the product labels, or wait until the conditions warm up.